 If you decide that you are going to break the no-contact period, you must evaluate your reasons for doing so.
-You should also consider the potential ramifications for your emotional well-being and ensure you adopt a guarded approach in order to protect yourself as far as possible.
+You should also consider the potential ramifications for your emotional well-being and ensure you adopt a guarded approach in order to protect yourself from any emotional distress, as far as you possibly can.

 Sometimes you miss the memories, not the person.— Anon

 Step #1: Why Do You Want to Make Contact?

 Firstly, you need to ask yourself what is motivating you to contact your former partner.
 While the answer may seem blindingly obvious, you must remember that you are a different person from the one your ex broke up with.
 So, do you: